wpilibsuite/frc-docs/source/docs/software/commandbased/binding-commands-to-triggers.rst

-This binding cancels a command when a trigger changes from inactive to active (or, accordingly, when a button is initially pressed). the command is cancelled on the iteration when the state changes, and will not be cancelled again unless the trigger becomes inactive and then active again (or the button is released and re-pressed).
+This binding cancels a command when a trigger changes from inactive to active (or, accordingly, when a button is initially pressed). the command is canceled on the iteration when the state changes, and will not be canceled again unless the trigger becomes inactive and then active again (or the button is released and re-pressed).
 Note that cancelling a command that is not currently running has no effect.